Damar-Code/Ground_Classification_of_Point-Cloud_Using_Comparative_Machine-Learning_Models_R/README.md

 ![comparison](https://user-images.githubusercontent.com/60123331/211609241-108e1a09-03a0-4135-9691-6cbf43574c33.png)
 ![MAPE](https://user-images.githubusercontent.com/60123331/211611038-a7ab234e-dffc-4b08-bbca-967d906473a1.png)

 Figure 8.
-Performance Comparison of Machine Learning Models for Landscape Scale
+Models Peformance for Landscape Scale

 ## CONCLUSION
 Machine learnining are well proven for making ground classification models.
 Models quality improvement can be done by two ways: 1) increasing the number of training dataset in a complex terrain, and 2) take out the poor model peformance before make an ensamble model.
 Moreover, try to implement the another classifier model of machine learning.